 You have decided you don't want to have children attend your wedding ceremony or wedding reception, or in fact both!

-I understand, I too requested a child free wedding and I get asked all of the time, how can I word it on my wedding invitations!To help you, I have listed a few different ways that you can politely communicate to your guests that children are not invited to your wedding.
+I understand, I too requested a child-free wedding and I get asked all of the time, how can I word it on my wedding invitations!To help you, I have listed a few different ways that you can politely communicate with your guests that children are not invited to your wedding.
 You don't need to be rude, but you also can't be too subtle, as the point you are trying to make could be missed entirely.The following 25 x phrases can be mentioned on either your RSVP card or on an information card.